The Sons of Liberty Flag: How The Rebellious Stripes Flag Shaped American Patriotism

 Many times, the British would cut down the tree in an attempt to stamp out the meetings of the Sons.
 But the Sons simply erected a pole (known as, what else, the “Liberty Pole”) in the place where the tree once stood.
 Local taverns, such as the Green Dragon in Boston, were another place where the seditious met to plot and plan.
 The liberty poles (or reproductions thereof) still dot the towns and hamlets of the East Coast, in particular the Northeast and New England.
 Thomas Paine eulogized the Boston Liberty Tree in a 1775 poem, and a bronze plaque sits at its former site today.

-The Post-Stamp Act Sons of Liberty: The Boston Tea Party
+The Sons of Liberty Flag's Connection to The Boston Tea Party

 While the Boston Tea Party was not a project of the original Sons of Liberty, those using the name were behind what was perhaps the most famous protest of the Revolutionary period.
 If any event sparked the American Revolution, it was the Boston Tea Party.